ethanruhe/high-performance-r/Tutorial.md

 |Data frame	| x[, 1] or x[[1]] | x[, 1, drop = F] or x[1]             |

 #### Subsetting with assignment
-Subsetting operators can be used modify selected values of a vector.
+Subsetting operators can be used to modify selected values of a vector.
 ```{r}
 x <- 0:9
 x[c(1, 2, 3)] <- 10:12